Shlomi Codish

-Prof. Shlomi Codish (Hebrew: שלומי קודש; born November 17, 1966) is an Israeli physician and healthcare administrator who serves as CEO of Soroka University Medical Center, the largest hospital in southern Israel and the only Level-1 trauma center in the region.
-He is also an Associate Professor at Ben-Gurion University of the Negev.
+Shlomi Codish (Hebrew: שלומי קודש; born November 17, 1966) is an Israeli physician and healthcare administrator who is CEO of Soroka University Medical Center, the largest hospital in southern Israel and the only Level-1 trauma center in the region.
+He is an Associate Professor at Ben-Gurion University of the Negev.

 Early life and education

 Codish earned his B.Med.Sc.
 (1994), MD (1995) and MPH (2016) from Ben-Gurion University of the Negev, completing his residency in internal medicine at Soroka Medical Center in 2001.

 He subsequently undertook postdoctoral training in medical informatics at Yale University from 2004 to 2006.

 Career

 Codish held several senior leadership positions before his current role, including Deputy Director General of Soroka Medical Center (2007–2015), Director of Medical Informatics at Clalit Health Services (2006–2007), and Medical Director of Clalit’s Southern District (2015–2018).

 In 2018, he was appointed Director General of Soroka University Medical Center.